 Bonding is one of the simplest and least expensive cosmetic dental procedures.
 It involves the application of a composite resin material, shaded to match the color of your natural teeth, to improve the appearance of your teeth.

-At Kevin Kay DDS Family & Cosmetic Dentistry, Dr. Kevin Kay can perform bonding treatment within a single session.
+At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay can perform bonding treatment within a single session.

 What is Bonding Used For?

 Bonding involves applying, shaping, and polishing a composite resin material to your teeth to make them look straight, even, bright, and white.
 Some of its most important uses are listed below: